kiki-sarpong/machine-learning-project/README.md

 Project topic is centering Natural Language Processing sentiment analysis.<br><br>
 We study a dataset of amazon fine food reviews and create a machine learning model to predict the sentiment behind the review.<br>
-This is similar to the 5 star system but in this case the machine model predicts the star level of the review.<br>
+This is similar to the 5 star system but in this case the machine learning model predicts the star level of the review.<br>
 <br>
 1 star - Highly Negative<br>
 2 star - Somewhat Negative<br>